ddcap/halvade/docs/source/contents/hadoop.rst

 Single node
 -----------

-To run Hadoop on a single node, we will install Hadoop in psuedo-distributed operation.
-The following instructions are based on `this <https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html>`_ tutorial and can be used if something is unclear.
+To run Hadoop on a single node, it is advised to install Hadoop in psuedo-distributed mode.
+The following instructions are based on `this  <https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html>`_ tutorial and can be used for additional information.
 Hadoop requires ssh and rsync to run, to install these on your system run these commands (on Ubuntu):

 .. code-block:: bash
 	:linenos: